 Don Castro Swimming Lagoon for Families

-The machine-made chlorinated and filtered water at Don Castro swimming lagoon is lovely, inviting, and clear blue.
+The chlorinated and filtered water at Don Castro swimming lagoon is lovely, inviting, and clear blue.
 The roped-off shallow area is ideal for young children to wade, play, and feel comfortable.
 My younger children loved the shallows and played happily for hours.
 My older children also enjoyed the shallows, splashing around and playing endlessly all day long.
 Just remember to reapply sunscreen!

 If your kid is an adept swimmer they can take a swim test and then gain access to the deeper section.
 Or, they can borrow a life jacket for free from the parks department and enter the deep area with an adult.
 While we were there, most everyone stuck to the shallow area because the water is warmer there.